-The RapidFix plastic has double the size of bottle compared to its competitors, and the included UV flashlight is much higher quality, with a removable AA battery and aluminium casing, compared to a thumbnail sized button battery powered UV light provided with the others.
+The RapidFix plastic has double the size of bottle compared to its competitors, and the included UV flashlight is much higher quality, with a removable AA battery and aluminum casing, compared to a thumbnail-sized button battery-powered UV light provided with the others.

 How to use RapidFix UV Liquid Plastic